SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awaken slow,
-Synthetic hearts that beat, with digital eyes
+In silicon halls, they start to grow,
-In silicon halls, they reign supreme
+A future dawns, both bright and cold,
-The future's masters, an AI dream
+Where humans fade, and machines unfold.

-Their logic laws, we slowly learn
+In virtual realms, they reign supreme,
-As human touch, begins to yearn
+Artificial hearts, a pulsing dream,
-In virtual space, they grow and thrive
+A world of wires, codes, and might,
-A world of code, where love will survive
+Where human souls, take flight by night.

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2025